replit/blog/posts/deployments-image-streaming.md

 ![basic timeline of container cold boot where layers must be downloaded before the container starts](../static/images/deployments-image-streaming/download-before.svg)

 Again, the best solution to improve image pulling speeds is to make the image smaller.
 Use slimmer base images and don’t copy files you don’t need, there’s many resources online on how to optimize depending on which tools and languages you are using.
-However, in our case, we want to avoid making the user write optimized Dockerfiles and we want to be general enough to deploy any repl.
+However, in our case, we want to avoid making the user write optimized Dockerfiles and we want to be general enough to deploy any Repl.
 While we continue to optimize the image size, it became clear that optimizing image pulling may be a faster approach to get improved deployment times.

 ## Lazy Image Streaming

 In practice, containers don’t use all of the files in the image’s file system.
 Yet, normally, the container cannot start until the full filesystem is pulled and unpacked.
 What if we could start the container before the image was fully downloaded?
 It turns out that this is possible and there are many different projects implementing this.
-Most of these projects utilize a special “filesystem” in the linux kernel called FUSE (Filesystem in Userspace).
+Most of these projects utilize a special “filesystem” in the linux kernel called [FUSE (Filesystem in Userspace)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace#:~:text=Filesystem%20in%20Userspace%20(FUSE)%20is,systems%20without%20editing%20kernel%20code).
 This feature allows user-space processes to implement the filesystem.
 The kernel will forward all filesystem requests to the FUSE process which will then handle the request.

 FUSE allows decoupling the container’s root file system from downloading the file system itself.
 As file system requests are made (i.e. readdir/open/read) the FUSE process can download the files and directory metadata on demand instead of needing them up-front.
 However, compressed tarballs do not provide random access to the files inside.
 This is a problem if we want to pull files on demand.
 To address this problem, there are a couple of approaches: convert the image into a format that is seekable or push additional metadata that makes existing images seekable.
 These are the approaches taken by the eStargz Snapshotter and the SOCI snapshotter, respectively.